 The funniest gag is the parody of The Empire Strikes Back (1980) between Buzz Lightyear and his archenemy Emperor Zurg wherein comes an “Luke, I am your father,” revelation – the last we see of the two characters is a game of catch with Zurg’s pellet gun.
 The most memorable scene in Toy Story 2 is the song sung by Jessie in memory of her human owner, which is filled with some beautifully plaintive moments of loss and sadness.
 It is a scene where the film stops still for a couple of minutes and holds the entire audience spellbound.

-Pixar went onto make a further sequel with Toy Story 3 (2010).
+Pixar went onto make two further sequels with Toy Story 3 (2010) and the upcoming Toy Story 4 (2019).